 The City expects an employee's work for the City to take precedence over any outside employment engaged in by an employee.
-Employees must get prior written approval from the Department Head before engaging in other employment.
-This must be updated annually.
-The supervisor shall forward a copy of the outside employment form to the Human Resources Department for inclusion in the employees' official personnel file.

 Activities and conduct away from the job must not compete with, conflict with, or compromise the City's interests or adversely affect job performance and the ability to fulfill all job responsibilities.
 This prohibition also extends to the unauthorized use of any City tools or equipment and the unauthorized use or application of any confidential information.
 In addition, employees are not to solicit or conduct any outside business during paid working time.